For more information on how Royal Mail industrial action could affect your order Read More.

 Spot Price information, produced by these and other subsidiary markets, is an amalgamated set of data taken from the global bullion markets but primarily set by trades in London and/or New York.
 An additional price guide, the London Gold Fix, is released twice each day that the London Market is open.
 Together these price indicators form the basis for the fluctuating global price of Gold which can be accessed by the general public.

-Silver markets produce similar Spot Prices, supported by a daily London Silver Fix produced on the morning of every trading day.
+Silver markets produce similar Spot Prices, supported by a daily London Silver Fix produced at midday of every trading day.

-Because the major bullion markets trade in such large quantities and trade metal with a provenance which sometimes dates back for centuries, this is the "cheapest" way to buy Precious Metals.
+Because the major bullion markets trade in such large quantities and trade metal with a provenance which sometimes dates back for centuries, this is the "cheapest" way to trade Precious Metals.

 What To Buy